 Miscellaneous Writing Projects

 A friend pointed out to me many years ago that it's one thing to be able to write and quite another to have something to say.
 I've never forgotten that counsel, whether writing for assignment or on my own.
 As I have told schoolchildren from time to time, the writer makes a bargain with the reader to inform, inspire, challenge or entertain--connect to both mind and heart.
 I remember this each time I conduct a client interview or scratch out ideas while waiting in line at the bank ... and, of course, during the writing process.
-So, if you're looking for someone to write for a particularly challenging project (with a challenging deadline), contact me for a discussion about objectives, deadlines and other issues.
+So, if you're looking for someone to write for a strategically challenging project (with a challenging deadline), contact me for a discussion about objectives, deadlines and other issues.
 You will receive a prompt proposal in return. -bf

-It was just before closing time at the Piedmont Garage.
+It was just before closing time at the Last Stop Garage.
 A biting wind snatched a fresh handful of the day’s snowfall from a drift that had been building outside the front door and whirled it around as a wheezy old car slid to a stop.
 About four steps later, Frank Murphy blew himself into the waiting room, accompanied by a gust of fresh winter and a torrent of complaints, some of which were unprintable.

 “Daggone car!
 You’d think it would bust itself up on a Wednesday instead of Friday, and here I am set to take the kid to college and now this – can you help me, Bub?”
 (Frank called everybody Bub and wasn’t shy about expressing his frustrations.)